 Make a sundae with these, by layering some dairy free ice cream, chocolate sauce and vegan whipped cream on top.

-Fridge – I like storing these in the fridge to so they keep for up to a week.
+Fridge - I like storing these in the fridge in an airtight container so they keep for up to a week.
 They get a bit too gooey if stored in a pantry or on the counter.

 Freezer - these brownies freeze really well after baking.
 Just store in a freezer friendly bag or container for up to 3 months.
 Let them thaw out in the fridge or on the counter.